k3karthic/terraform__oci-instance-1/README.md

 # Terraform - Deploy a single instance on Oracle Cloud

-Deploy a single instance in the Oracle Cloud which can be run in the [Always Free](https://www.oracle.com/cloud/free/#always-free) tier.
+Deploy a single instance on Oracle Cloud running in the [Always Free](https://www.oracle.com/cloud/free/#always-free) tier.

 For more control over network security, deploy the instance into a custom Virtual Cloud Network using the Terraform script at [https://github.com/k3karthic/terraform__oci-vcn](https://github.com/k3karthic/terraform__oci-vcn).